Top Five Reasons to Major in Computer Science

 - Be in Demand

 Worried about what you'll do after graduation?
 Good news!
 Computer science is one of the hottest fields in today's workforce.
-More information can be found at U.S. Bureau of Labor Statistics.
+More information can be found at the U.S. Bureau of Labor Statistics.

 - Never Be Bored

 Computer science presents an intellectual challenge.
 No task in computing is as simple as it seems at first.
 In the words of computer scientist Edsger Dijkstra, "Coming to grips with [computing] amounts to creating and learning a new foreign language that cannot be translated into one's mother tongue."
 Even when you master a piece of a project on which you're working, there are many more parts you don't yet understand.
 Plus, given the rate at which computers are becoming more complex, there will always be more pieces to study and improve.
-Computer Science also presents constant change.
+Computer Science is also constantly changing.
 Even since the 1990s, computers have evolved from PCs to PDAs, to laptops, to smart-phones, tablets and more.
 And this rate of evolution is increasing!
 Those who choose a career in computing will become life-long learners and will be on the cutting edge of new trends in technology.

 - Have a Rewarding Career